hultenvp/solis-sensor/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-# ❗Request for maintainers
-As you might have noticed I'm having trouble to spend enough time on maintaining this integration.
-For the continuity of this integration it would be great if it could be maintained and further developed by a small team of volunteers.
-Are you interested and do you have coding experience?
-[Drop me a line](https://github.com/hultenvp/solis-sensor/discussions/376).

 # SolisCloud sensor integration
 HomeAssistant sensor for SolisCloud portal.
 Still questions after the readme?
 Read the [wiki](https://github.com/hultenvp/solis-sensor/wiki) or look at the [discussions page](https://github.com/hultenvp/solis-sensor/discussions)